robinsones/robinsones_blog/content/page/speaking.md

 March 2020, Start a Career in Data Science on Women in TECH with Ariana (Jacqueline Nolis, my co-author, was also a guest).
 [Recording](https://anchor.fm/womenintech/episodes/Start-a-Career-in-Data-Science-with-Emily--Jacqueline-ebcbee).

 March 2020, Building a Career in Data Science on Practical AI.
-[Recording and transcript](https://changelog.com/practicalai/81)
+[Recording and transcript](https://changelog.com/practicalai/81).

+[February 2018], Data Science and Online Experiments at Etsy on DataFramed.
+[Recording](https://soundcloud.com/dataframed/9-data-science-and-online-experiments-at-etsy).